A holiday in Rome people will not forget

 1. Impact Is Imminent 2.
 A.W.O.L.
 3. The Lunatic Parade 4.
 Within The Walls Of Chaos 5.
 Objection Overruled 6.
 Only Death Decides 7.
 Heads They Win (Tails You Lose) 8.
 Changing Of The Guard 9.
 Thrash Under Pressure

-If a heavy guitar sound was everything that matters then Impact Is Imminent would be a certain winner.
-The first few moments of this album with their over-the-top crunchy guitar wall are very promising indeed.
-Unfortunately, more than that is needed for a good album and here Exodus fell short.
-Impact Is Imminent must be the most one-dimensional Exodus release ever, with a really monotonic sound and the most uninspiring riffs.
-The production is beyond heavy but it doesn't save the totally pointless and forgettable music.
-None of the creativity present on the previous albums is left here, instead the result is about as formulaic, repetitive and boring thrash metal schlock as you can get.
-Any original ideas whatsoever are lost in the dull pounding.
-Hate to say it, but this is easily the worst Exodus album, even taking into account their attempt at a more groovy style later on.
+If a heavy guitar sound was all that matters then Impact Is Imminent would be a winner.
+The first few moments of this recording can appear very promising with their excessive crunchy guitar wall.
+Unfortunately a lot more than that is needed for a good album, and this is where Exodus fell short at a critical moment.
+Impact Is Imminent must be the band's most one-dimensional release with a really monotonous feel and repetitive as well as unmemorable riffs.
+The production is beyond thick and heavy, but it doesn't really help when the music is boring as hell.
+Almost none of the creativity present on the previous albums can be found here, instead the songs are mostly filled with very formulaic pounding.
+This is easily one of the least impressive Exodus releases to date, even taking into account the band's attempt at a more groovy style later in the 1990s.

 EXODUS - Tempo Of The Damned